Texas Hill Country: Bluebonnets on Willow City Loop

 Once we got there, the site was a little busy but nothing to be worried about when it came to capturing some good photos.

 Admission was free, although donations were greatly appreciated.
 There was also a gift shop that helped finance Mr. Bishop’s ongoing build.
 It’s open most of the time.

 There is nothing architecturally ‘perfect’ about the castle.
 Its completely constructed by the hands of Mr. Bishop.
 I’m willing to bet there were no official blueprints.
 If you’re into the whole Harry Potter thing, this is the place for you!
 The stonework, iron work and blacksmithing was done all onsite; there is even a room where all of his tools and shop are on the ground level.

-“Every year since 1969, Bishop has single-handedly gathered and set over 1000 tons of rock to create this stone and iron fortress in the middle of nowhere.
-Bishop calls it “a monument to hardworking people” and “America’s biggest, one-man, physical project.”
-“I always wanted a castle.
+Every year since 1969, Bishop has single-handedly gathered and set over 1000 tons of rock to create this stone and iron fortress in the middle of nowhere.
+Bishop called it “a monument to hardworking people” and “America’s biggest, one-man, physical project.
+I always wanted a castle.
 Every man wants a castle,” Bishop said.

 A Ride Up To Cripple Creek, Colorado

 Great Sand Dunes National Park, Colorado